-The General Manager for Health, Safety, Environment and Risk has overall responsibility for the management, identification, monitoring, reporting and mitigation of environmental, health and safety risks.
-The management and reporting of risks are communicated by management to the Executive Chairman and is included in the Board pack material at regular Board and Risk and Sustainability Committee meetings.
+The Vice President Sustainability has responsibility for Health, Safety, Environment, Risk and Social Responsibility and the associated management, identification, monitoring, reporting and mitigation of environmental, health, safety and social responsibility risks.
+The management and reporting of risks are communicated by Management to the Executive Chairman and is included in the Board material at regular Board and Risk and Sustainability Committee meetings.

-The Board has ultimate responsibility for the oversight and management thereof and satisfies itself annually, or more frequently as required, that the Risk Management Framework is effective and that a sound system of internal controls to manage the Company's material business risks has been implemented.
+The Board has ultimate responsibility for the oversight and management and satisfies itself annually, or more frequently as required, that Management has developed an effective Risk Management Framework and implemented a sound system of risk management and internal control to manage the Company's material business risks.
 The Board delegates the detailed work of this task to the Risk and Sustainability Committee, who oversee the adequacy and content of risk reporting from Management.
-Based on reports compiled throughout the year, Management prepares an annual summary report to indicate the effectiveness of the Company's management of its material business risks.
-This report is prepared for the Risk and Sustainability Committee but will ultimately be provided to the Board for its review.
+Based on reports compiled throughout the year, Management prepares regular reports to indicate the effectiveness of the Company's management of its material business risks for the Risk and Sustainability Committee. which will ultimately be provided to the Board for its review.

 The Company manages the risks listed above, and other day-to-day risks through an established management framework which conforms to Australian and international standards and guidelines.
-The Company's risk reporting and control mechanisms are designed to ensure strategic, operational, legal, reputational and other risks are identified, assessed and appropriately managed.
+The Company's risk reporting and control mechanisms are designed to ensure strategic, operational, community, legal, reputational and other risks are identified, assessed and appropriately managed.
 These are reviewed by the Risk and Sustainability Committee throughout the year.
 The financial reporting and control mechanisms are reviewed during the year by Management, the Audit Committee and the internal and external auditors.